 1. Visit Ceausescu’s House of the People, second largest building in the world.

 The Second largest administrative building in the world after the Pentagon is in Romania and it is called the House of People.
-It was built by Ceausescu during his reign of terror over Romania.
+Ceausescu built it during his reign of terror over Romania.

-After the earthquake in 1977, Ceausescu decided to put into practice an old plan of King Carol the Second of Romania from 1935 that was supposed to create a new Bucharest by redesigning the center of the city.
-So during 1978 to 1979 a contest was organized and a 28 years old architect named Anca Petrescu won it.
+After the earthquake in 1977, Ceausescu decided to put into practice an old plan (from 1935) of King Carol the Second of Romania .
+King Carol had a desire to create a new Bucharest by redesigning the center of the city.
+So Ceausescu desided to put his plan into practive.
+During 1978 to 1979 a contest was organized and a 28 years old architect named Anca Petrescu won it.

 40.000 workers were on the site at the time of the building process.
 The workers were the conscripts from the military and people that were imprisoned for opposing the regime of Ceausescu.
 They worked in three shifts, 24 hours a day, 7 days a week.